Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 - Diane Greene, former CEO of Google Cloud and co-founder of VMware (2019)

-In total, Stripe spans 14 global offices employing over 2,000 people around the world — 8.5x more than it employed in 2015.
+In total, Stripe spans 14 global offices employing more than 2,500 people around the world.

 Notably, the company embraces remote work: in May 2019, it announced its fifth remote engineering hub, accommodating the vast majority of available engineer talent living outside its other hubs in San Francisco, Seattle, Dublin, and Singapore.